LogtalkDotOrg/logtalk3/tests/NOTES.md

 Type `man logtalk_tester` or `logtalk_tester -h` for usage details, including how to select the backend Prolog compiler.

-To run all the provided unit tests with e.g. SWI-Prolog as the backend compiler, open a terminal and type:
+To run all the provided unit tests with, e.g., SWI-Prolog as the backend compiler, open a terminal and type:

 	$ cd $LOGTALKUSER